 In your emarketing account, click Integrations -> Edit product data:

 NOTE: This starts the Product Upload Flow (PUF).
 The PUF consists of five steps, please complete all steps so your products can be uploaded to Google.

 Step 1 - Target Countries

-NOTE: Only countries where you ship to can be selected from the drop-down list.
-In case the desired country is not offered, please check your shipping settings in Shopify and make sure the country you want to select as target country was activated in Shopify.
+NOTE: Only countries that you ship to can be selected from the drop-down list.
+In case the desired country is not offered, please check your shipping settings in Shopify and make sure the country you want to select as target country was activated in Shopify for delivery.

 Step 2 - Metafield / variant options mapping or using default values